 Bonaca MP, Creager MA.
 Peripheral artery diseases.
 In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2019:chap 64.

 Kremkau FW.
 Principles and instruments of ultrasonography.
 In: Pellerito JS, Polak JF, eds.
 Introduction to Vascular Ultrasonography.
 7th ed.
 Philadelphia, PA: Elsevier; 2020:chap 2.

-Stone PA, Hass SM.
+Stone PA, Clark RM.
 Vascular laboratory: arterial duplex scanning.
 In: Sidawy AN, Perler BA, eds.
 Rutherford's Vascular Surgery and Endovascular Therapy.
-9th ed.
-Philadelphia, PA: Elsevier; 2019:chap 21.
+10th ed.
+Philadelphia, PA: Elsevier; 2023:chap 22.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.